my car

 How to lodge a claim

-It’s easy to lodge a claim online or by using the Suncorp App on both Apple and Android devices.
+It’s easy to lodge a claim online or by using the Suncorp Insurance App on both Apple and Android devices.

 You can upload photos on your phone directly to the app and include all the details of the accident, then simply follow the step-by-step checklist to finalise lodging your claim.